Human and Social Services (HMS)

 HMS 102 (3 credit hours)

-Examines the values and ethics of human service professions.
+Examines the values and ethics of human and social service professions.
 Encourages a personal philosophy of client intervention, including the development of a professional value base, achieved through the examination of major social problems and issues.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical